 Suspension is not about softness.
 It is about controlling force.

 A properly engineered suspension system absorbs vertical load, disperses it across the seat deck, and returns to equilibrium without overstressing the chassis.
 When this process breaks down, the frame begins absorbing shock it was never designed to handle.
+For buyers, this translates into posture outcomes—especially lumbar stability over 30–60 minutes—covered in How to Choose a Sofa for Back Pain.

 3. Mechanical Memory: Why Suspension Fails Before Fabric